-Non-marijuana plants that contain cannabinoids
+Non-marijuana plants that engage the ECS

 Coneflower – Echinacea

-The medicinal uses of echinacea are well known and far reaching.
+The medicinal uses of Echinacea are well known and far reaching.
 This plant can do a little bit of everything–from fighting the common cold to relieving symptoms of anxiety, fatigue, arthritis, migraines, and other ailments.
 Funny thing, these are many of the same conditions that are eased with marijuana.

 Electric daisy- Acmella oleracea